sumitpatel93/circle_hackathon/README.md

 This contains all the code relevant to our blockchain infrastructure like smart contracts & migrations.

 Tools used : Truffle , Ganache, Infura

+** Make sure to have some funds(1eth approx) in your eth testnet address, which is generated at the time of registration to interact with smart contract.